TheKrizzler/grade-unboxing/README.md

 # Grade Unboxing

 A Chrome extension that hides grades on https://fsweb.no/studentweb/resultater.jsf and replaces them with a CS:GO-style case-opening animation.
+This project is 100% vibe coded by the way, I have done practically nothing.

 ## Installation